Photon-HDF5/photon-hdf5/docs/phdata.rst

 ^^^^^^^^^^^^^^^^^

-The optional **/photon_data/measurement_specs** group contains additional information allowing unambiguous interpretration of the data for each specific type of measurement.
+The optional **/photon_data/measurement_specs** group contains additional information allowing unambiguous interpretation of the data for each specific type of measurement.

 - **measurement_type**: (string) the type of the measurements.
 Valid names